Everyday Masala (spices) from Masala Box

-Mustard Seeds (Rai) – The mustard seeds are used in Indian cooking to spice almost all main dishes.
+Mustard Seeds (Rai) – The brown mustard seeds are used in Indian cooking to spice almost all main dishes.
 The hulled mustard seeds are used in making pickles.

-Turmeric (Haldar) – The roots of ginger like plant are dried and ground into powder, which has intense yellow color.
+Turmeric (Haldar) – The roots of ginger like plant are dried and ground into powder, which have intense yellow color.
 The yellow color in the curry powder is the result of turmeric.
 Turmeric is used in all savory dishes to give it a distinct color and aroma.
 During winter months pickle is made from fresh turmeric.

 More Everyday Spices and Fresh Herbs